med-air/3DSAM-adapter/README.md

 # Pre-trained Checkpoint

-Our pretrained checkpoint can be downloaded through [one-drive](placeholder).
+Our pretrained checkpoint can be downloaded through [one-drive](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155187960_link_cuhk_edu_hk/EgSZwTonMG1Cl_PA7wTP5zgBe-DU4K5rb0woDt3i8U22SA?e=0jmfkq).
+For KiTS, LiTS and MSD-Colon, the crop size is 256.
+For MSD-Pancreas, the crop size is 128.

 ## Acknowledgement
 Our code is based on [Segment-Anything](https://github.com/facebookresearch/segment-anything).